jflamy/owlcms4/docs/InstallationOverview.md

   * [Windows Stand-alone Installation](LocalWindowsSetup)
   * [Linux or Mac Stand-alone Installation](LocalLinuxMacSetup)

-## Advanced: Virtual Competitions and Individual Scoreboards
+## Advanced: Remote Scoreboards for Virtual or Distanced Competitions

 There are additional modules available to support more involved scenarios.
 For example, it is possible to have individual scoreboards available to every coach -- supporting physical distancing.
 This can also be used to provide individual scoreboards to every member of the public watching the competition remotely.